nv-dvl/segment-anything-lidar/README.md

+Update: we are waiting for the final approvals for the code release.
+Please stay tuned, and apologies for the delay.

 # Better Call SAL: Towards Learning to Segment Anything in Lidar

 Accepted to European Conference on Computer Vision (ECCV), 2024